SFU-Archives/archivematica-manual/README.md

 # SFU Archives Archivematica Manual
 SFU Archives uses [Archivematica](https://www.archivematica.org/en/) at its main platform for digital preservation.
 This site provides system documentation and guidelines for use.
-It is a work in progress; many of the sections listed are place-holders for planned content to be added as it is prepared.
+It is a work in progress; many of the sections listed below are place-holders for text to be added as it is prepared.

 ### Archivematica Environment
 - Architecture